How to: Plan your Azure AD join implementation

 Choose Selected and selects the users you want to add to the local administrators’ group on all Azure AD joined devices.

-Require multi-factor Auth to join devices
+Require multi-factor authentication (MFA) to join devices

 Select “Yes if you require users to perform MFA while joining devices to Azure AD.
 For the users joining devices to Azure AD using MFA, the device itself becomes a 2nd factor.